danthorpe/Money/README.md

 The last requirement, is that the network result can be mapped into a `Result<FXQuote,FXError>`.

+`FXQuote` is a class (so it can be subclassed if needed), which composes the exchange rate to be used.
+The rate is a `BankersDecimal` (see below on the decimal implementation details).

 ```swift
 public static func quoteFromNetworkResult(result: Result<(NSData?, NSURLResponse?), NSError>) -> Result<FXQuote, FXError> {
   return result.analysis(